 You don’t need to invest in an expensive suite of SEO tools to report on the performance of your content for the keywords you’re targeting.
 The Search Analytics report in the Search Console provides average ranking positions and click thru rates for each term.
 You can report on these every 90 days, which is the largest time frame available within the tool – or more often if you’ve got the time.
 We’ve created a template – which we intend to share at some stage – which helps us to ascertain how our clients content is performing against their targets – and all it has taken is a bit of jiggery pokery (tips hat to the Duckworth Lewis Method and Will Howarth) to format them as we required – as all the data is available (provided you’ve verified your site of course).

 So there you have it, eight top tips to ease the strain of the keyword research process.
 It would be fantastic to get your thoughts on these and if you have any tips to share please do so below.
-A final reminder that you can now book into our new half day, 1-2-1 keyword research workshop.

 Main image by punttim